Receive your order in just 2-3 weeks!

 3. Sand + Repair

 After all surfaces are dry, sand the cabinet surfaces you are painting to a dull or hazy finish.
 This will help with paint adhesion.
-This is also the time to fill in any holes, cracks, or indentations.
+Use wood putty and a knife to fill in any holes, cracks or indentations in your cabinets.
+When the putty is dry, sand until areas are smooth and level.
+Vacuum to remove any dust.
+Use a damp rag to wipe down all surfaces.

 4. Paint + Cure